 That’s when everything changed for Teddy.

-The vast majority of the more than 60,000 dogs used in experiments on average every year in the U.S. never leave the laboratory alive.
+The vast majority of the more than 40,000 dogs used in experiments every year in the U.S. never leave the laboratory alive.
 At universities, hospitals and companies across the country, dogs, who are only identified by a tattooed number on their ear, live in misery in barren cages often devoid of the companionship of other dogs or the loving touch of a human.
 They are subjected to painful—often excruciating—procedures, such as being intentionally injured, implanted with medical devices, infected with diseases and force-fed toxic substances.

 It is our job to press for change and move science into the 21st century, so we can spare animals from suffering and improve human health.
 Images of Teddy and other animals behind bars are a constant reminder of the work ahead.